RKI-ZBS/bead-based_multiplex/README.md

 ## **Overview**

-This repository contains all data, R scripts, and analysis files supporting the manuscript:
+This repository contains all data, R scripts, and analysis files to recreate all figures and tables from the manuscript:

 > **“Differentiation between mpox infection and MVA immunization by a novel machine learning–supported serological multiplex assay”**
 > by Surtees et al.

 It provides:

-* R scripts for statistical analysis and figure generation
+* R scripts for analysis, figure, and table generation
-* Raw and processed data files
+* Input and output data files
-* Machine learning model performance comparisons
-* Supplementary tables and reproducibility assessments
+* All supplementary tables and figures

 ---